(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 What Type of Games Does Fine Game Buy

-Fine Games focuses on wargames, first and foremost, and secondarily on more strategy oriented board and card games.
-Included within these parameters are all the accessories of the trades including magazines, gaming supplies, parts, etc. We are always on the lookout for games fitting these parameters that are in excellent or mint condition.
+Fine Games focuses on wargames, first and foremost, and secondarily on more strategy-oriented board and card games.
+Included within these parameters are all the accessories of the hobby including magazines, gaming supplies, parts, etc. We are always on the lookout for games fitting these parameters that are in excellent or mint condition.
+As games get further away from this focus or those physical conditions, we have less & less interest in them.
+Which means we will likely still buy them, but pay less for them.

-Fine Games generally does not stock or seek (1) Fantasy Role Playing Games or supplements, (2) miniatures of any type, (3) collectable cards or sets, or (4) generic mass market games (such as Twister, Barbie Does Dallas, etc.) While we may buy a few such games as part of a larger collection, we do not actively seek out any such item and will not offer much reward for these.
+Fine Games generally does not seek out (1) Fantasy Role Playing Games or supplements, (2) miniatures of any type, (3) collectable cards or sets, or (4) generic mass market games (such as Twister, Barbie Does Dallas, or even Risk or Monopoly, etc. as well as most Euro-style games).
+While we may buy such games as part of a larger collection, we do not actively seek out any such item and will not offer much reward for these.

 How to Describe & Itemize Your Games For-Sale

-We urge you to review our own classification and coding scheme elsewhere on this web site.
-You needn't use our system, but by becoming familiar with how we describe games' condition, box type, publisher, etc., you'll learn what we regard as important in ranking and evaluating games.
+We urge you to review our own classification and coding scheme described elsewhere on this web site.
+By becoming familiar with how we describe games' condition, box type, publisher, etc., you'll learn what we regard as important in ranking and evaluating games.
+You can use your own categories, so long as you define just what you mean by each.
 Whatever method you do use simply needs to be applied objectively and consistently.

 In addition, bear these factors in mind as you itemize your games for-sale: